 Marriage by civil ceremony is a civil contract.
 Marriage by certain religious ceremonies is also recognised in civil law as being a civil contract.

-If you want to marry in a religious ceremony, approach the authorities of the religious denomination for advice, and make an appointment to attend their local registrar.
+If you want to marry in a religious ceremony, approach the authorities of the religious denomination for advice, and make an appointment to attend the local registrar.
+Under the 2015 Marriage Act, religious bodies are not obliged to recognise same-sex 'marriages'.

 Minimum age for marriage